Ishikashrivastava/DSA_Hurdle/README.md

 The allure of delving into this realm lies not just in the acquisition of knowledge but in the profound understanding of how these fundamentals intricately weave through the fabric of computer science, empowering problem-solving and innovation.

 The path ahead might be laden with intricate puzzles and complex algorithms, yet this challenge is what invigorates my spirit.
-I am poised to embrace the learning curve, understanding that each triumph and setback will be an invaluable teacher in this journey.
+I am poised to embrace the learning curve, understanding that each triumph and setback will be an invaluable teacher in this journey

 Through dedicated practice, perseverance, and a hunger for knowledge, I am committed to mastering these principles, knowing that the expertise gained will serve as a cornerstone for my future endeavors.